nikkilocke/CodeFirstWebFramework/Documentation.md

 ### Form

 The Form class creates an input or display form.
 For input forms, "Save" and "Save and Close" buttons are provided, which will include the amended form data as a json object called `json` in the post parameters to the current method with `Post` added to the end.
 This expects an AjaxReturn object to be returned indicating success or failure, and including the Primary id of any newly-created record.
-You can override this url by setting adding a `submit` property to Options.
+You can override this url by adding a `submit` property to Options.

 If a `canDelete` property is added to Options, a Delete button will be provided, which calls the current method with `Delete` added to the end, providing the record id as a parameter.
-You can override this url by setting adding a `delete` property to Options.
+You can override this url by adding a `delete` property to Options.

 ### ListForm

 This creates a possibly editable editable list of records.

 You can allow the user to select an item from the list by adding a "select" property to Options, containing a url to call with the record id in an `id` parameter.
 If you do not do so, Save buttons will be provided, which will include the amended form data as a json object called `json` in the post parameters to the current method with `Post` added to the end.
 This expects an AjaxReturn object to be returned indicating success or failure, and including the Primary id of any newly-created record.
-You can override this url by setting adding a `submit` property to Options.
+You can override this url by adding a `submit` property to Options.

 ### HeaderDetailForm